 - Freshly grated nutmeg

 Prebake the pie shell if desired, according to package directions.
 Preheat oven to 350 degrees F. Whisk together the sugar, cornmeal, flour and salt.
 To that add the butter, buttermilk, and vanilla; mix.
 Beat the eggs, add and mix.
-Stir in lemon zest and juice.
+Zest lemon, then juice half of it, reserving other half for another use; add to filling.
 Place pie crust into a 9 inch pie plate and pour mixture into the pie shell.

 Bake at 350 degrees F until golden brown and set.
 Total time can range from 45 minutes, to 1 hour or longer, based on your oven.
 Use a pie shield (or aluminum foil) on the edges after about 20 minutes to prevent crust from overbrowning.
 Can also tent entire pie with aluminum foil if the top of the pie itself is overbrowning.